-A child who is 24 to 59 months old may need 1 or 2 additional doses of this vaccine if the child did not receive all recommended doses on a prior schedule, or if the child has a certain medical condition or weakened immune system.
+A child who is between the ages of 24 months and 5 years old may need 1 or 2 additional doses of this vaccine if the child did not receive all recommended doses on a prior schedule, or if the child has certain medical conditions or a weak immune system.

 Your doctor may recommend treating fever and pain with an aspirin-free pain reliever such as acetaminophen (Tylenol) or ibuprofen (Motrin, Advil, and others) when the shot is given and for the next 24 hours.
 Follow the label directions or your doctor's instructions about how much of this medicine to give your child.

 It is especially important to prevent fever from occurring in a child who has a seizure disorder such as epilepsy.

 Be sure to keep your child on a regular schedule for other immunizations such as diphtheria, tetanus, pertussis (whooping cough), hepatitis, and varicella (chicken pox).
 Your doctor or state health department can provide you with a recommended immunization schedule.